defagos/CoconutKit/README.markdown

 Several clever classes (e.g. dynamic localization, web view controller) and other contributions by [Cédric Luthi (0xced)](http://0xced.blogspot.com/).
 Thanks!

 ### Release notes

+#### Version 2.0

+* CoconutKit containers have been rewritten from scratch and are now more powerful than ever:
+	* Support for iOS 4, 5 and 6
+	* Correct implementation of all view controller methods introduced with iOS 4 and 5
+	* Full compatibility with UIKit built-in containers
+	* New transition animations, which can now be completely customized
+	* Segue support on iOS 5 and above
+	* Insertion and removal of view controllers at arbitrary locations in a stack of view controllers
+	* Support for container view resizing
+* Complete API to implement your own correct view controller containers easily (HLSContainerStack).
+The old API (HLSContainerContent) is not available anymore
+* Animations have been rewritten from scratch and are now more powerful than ever:
+    * Core Animation layer-based animations are now supported
+	* Core Animation layer-based and UIView block-based animations can be mixed
+	* Animations can be paused and resumed
+	* Animations can be played starting from an arbitrary start time, or delayed
+	* Animations can be repeated or played in a loop
+	* Animations are paused and resumed automatically when the application enters and exits background
+	* Slow motion has been implemented for Core Animation layer-based animations (iOS simulator only)
+* HLSViewController: iOS 6 autorotation methods provide a single consistent formalism to define autorotation behavior, even on iOS 4 and 5
+* An aurototation mode property has been added to CoconutKit and UIKit containers, with which containers can decide whether their children decide whether rotation can occur or not
+* Core Data: HLSModelManager has been improved:
+    * Managed contexts are not visible anymore, all database operations are now made through context-free methods acting on a stack of model manager objects (on a per-thread basis)
+    * All kinds of persistent stores are now supported
+* HLSLabel has been added.
+This label performs automatic font size adjustment and provides a vertical alignment property
+* The CoconutKit Xcode workspace has been improved.
+The `.staticframework` can now built within Xcode, and demo projects build it first as well
+* Full iOS 6 support (autorotation, view unloading deprecation)
+* HLSReloadable has been removed as it was pretty useless
+* Tools for the CocoaPods source code release have been added
+* Optional web view preloading has been added when the application starts
+* XcodeColors support has been added to HLSLogger
+* A `-popoverController` method has been added to UIViewController so that parent popover controllers can easily be accessed
+* And of course, many other minor fixes, additions and implementation improvements!

 #### Version 1.1.4